Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Introduction

+VLQ interacts with Standard Model quarks and the scalar $S$ in the present configuration.
+The hypercharge of VLQ is determined by the kind (up or down) of the SM quarks considered.
 Given that we are considering up-type quarks, the hypercharge of VLQ is $\frac{2}{3}$.
-VLQ plays a critical role in dark matter phenomenology because it opens up new coannihilation and annihilation channels, such as coannihilation between scalar DM and VLQ and annihilation of VLQs into SM particles, which has a significant impact on relic density calculations.
-Since DM interacts with the SM quarks through VLQ, additional direct detection channels open up, such as VLQ-mediated t-channel elastic scattering between the SM-quark and scalar DM.
-Moreover, the VLQ and its interaction with SM quarks also affect the LHC phenomenology.
+Since DM interacts with the SM quarks through VLQ, additional direct detection channels open up, such as VLQ-mediated s and t-channel elastic scattering diagrams between the SM-quark and scalar DM.
+Moreover, the VLQ and its interaction with the SM quarks also affect the LHC phenomenology.
 VLQ decays into an SM-quark and a missing DM particle after being produced at the LHC.
 As a result, multijet plus missing transverse momentum may be employed as a possible probe.
 If the mass difference between VLQ and DM is more than the top quark mass, VLQ can be probed from its decay into top quarks, along with a sizeable missing transverse energy from dark matter in the final state.